clarkedarkmatter/carrieforky-0d637/content/pages/index.md

     backgroundSize: inset
     title: Why Is Carrie Running?
     text: >
-      Carrie is a people person - **a  true servant leader**.
-That quality makes her an excellent candidate to represent the 41st District in Frankfort next year.
-Watch the video below to hear more about Carrie and her campaign.
+      Carrie is **a true servant leader**.
+Watch the video below to hear more about Carrie and how she'd represent us in Frankfort.
     badge:
       type: Badge
       styles: